lapce/lapce-docs/get-started/setup.md

 ## Work with files

 After you opened a workspace, the files will appear in the file explorer on the left panel.
 You can navigate the files and folder there and open them by clicking on the file name.
-Alternatively, you can use `Go To File` feature (`Cmd`+`p` on macOS and `Ctrl`+`p` on Linux and Windows) to fuzzy search files in your workspace for quicker opening.&#x20;
+Alternatively, you can use `Go To File` feature (`Cmd`+`p` on macOS and `Ctrl`+`p` on Linux and Windows) to fuzzy search files in your workspace for quicker opening.

 <figure><img src="../.gitbook/assets/workspace_go_to_file.png" alt=""><figcaption></figcaption></figure>